jlipovetz/19-Progressive-Web-Applications/README.md

 The repository can be found at: https://github.com/jlipovetz/19-Progressive-Web-Applications.

 ## Usage
-Once the page is loaded all that is needed is to click the "install" button and then the text editor appears
+Once the page is loaded all that is needed is to click the "install" button and then the text editor appears.

 ## Credits